bcosenza/patus/tune/README.md

 > sudo apt update
 > sudo apt install oracle-java8-installer
 ```
-On Raspberry PI, it may be necessary to install one more package to enable the _apt-add-repository_ command:
+On Raspberry PI, it should be already installed; in case, just type the following to install it:
 ```
-> sudo apt-get install software-properties-common
+> sudo apt install oracle-java8-jdk
 ```

 Be sure to set your JAVA_HOME environment variable to point to the installed JDK.
 Additionally, set your PATH environment variable.
 For example, run the following commands if using Solaris.